 Teams are responsible for ensuring that their spectators do not engage in any disruptive behavior, shall ensure that spectators do not disclose to judges the identity of their institutions, and will not be involved in scouting.

 Should the presence of spectators at other round be detected, a penalty (up to 5 points) might be imposed on the Team who invited this person.
-In case,

 7.14 Language of the Oral Rounds

 The official language of the Competition is English.
 Teams may not present their oral pleadings in any language other than English.

+7.15 Audio and Videotaping

+All Teams participating in the National Championship will be deemed to have consented to the taping of the Oral Rounds.
+Only authorized by the National Administrator operators are allowed to video-tape the Oral Rounds.
+Team, which wishes to collect the video recording should formally notify the National Administrator.
+The video-recordings will be available for the collection within 3 days after the National Championship.
+No Team is allowed to collect or view a video-recording of an Oral Round in which a Team had not participated.
+In no circumstances may participating Teams view or listen to any video or audiotape of an Oral Round until after the completion of the Competition.

 This Supplement replaces Official Rule 8.0: